 At Headsets.com, we carry a variety of products that are fully compatible with over 99% of softphones.
 Your options are:

 Every wireless Leitner headset - with or without Bluetooth capabilities - is compatible with, well, pretty much everything.
 If you navigate to the “Compatibility” tab under the picture in a Leitner product listing, you’ll see the logos of some of the brands that connect seamlessly to the headsets.
 It’s not a comprehensive list, so if you don’t see your softphone brand listed, reach out!
 Our Headset Advisors - available at 1-800-HEADSETS (432-3738) - are happy to clarify.

-As long as you’re using a PC or Mac operating system, you should be good to go with either of these Sennheiser models.
-They promise 100% softphone compatibility for those two OS types.
-Even though neither model is Bluetooth compatible, you’ll still be connected to your softphone, no matter the brand.
+As long as you’re using a PC or Mac operating system, you should be good to go with this Sennheiser model.
+It promises 100% softphone compatibility for those two OS types.
+Even though this model isn't Bluetooth compatible, you’ll still be connected to your softphone, no matter the brand.